Christian Arroyo Player Props: Red Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the fifth-ranked team ERA across all league pitching staffs (3.82).
+- The Mariners' 3.84 team ERA ranks fourth among all league pitching staffs.

-- The Mariners allow the fifth-fewest home runs in baseball (115 total, 1.1 per game).
+- The Mariners give up the ninth-fewest home runs in baseball (117 total, 1.1 per game).

-- Miller makes the start for the Mariners, his 15th of the season.
-He is 7-3 with a 3.96 ERA and 71 strikeouts in 75 2/3 innings pitched.
+- Gilbert (9-5) is aiming for his 10th victory when he takes the mound for the Mariners in his 22nd start of the season.
+He's put together a 3.83 ERA in 124 2/3 innings pitched, with 121 strikeouts.

-- In his last appearance on Wednesday against the Minnesota Twins, the right-hander tossed 5 2/3 innings, allowing six earned runs while surrendering eight hits.
+- The right-hander's last appearance was on Saturday against the Arizona Diamondbacks, when he went 6 1/3 innings, surrendering two earned runs while giving up nine hits.

-- The 24-year-old has put together a 3.96 ERA and 8.5 strikeouts per nine innings in 14 games this season, while giving up a batting average of .214 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.